ckaznocha/axosoft-python/README.md

         )
     ```

-    If you need to confirm that the your are successfully authenticated you may use the `is_authenticated` method
+    If you need to confirm that you're successfully authenticated, you may use the `is_authenticated` method
     ```python
         if axosoft_client.is_authenticated:
             pass